Spots colocalization (ComDet)

 - xMin, yMin, xMax, yMax = coordinate of rectangle around spot (in pixels)

-- IntegratedInt = sum of all pixels intensity inside the rectangle minus average spot-specific backgrounds.
+- IntegratedInt = sum of all pixels intensity inside the thresholded area minus average spot-specific backgrounds.
 Background value is calculates as average intensity of pixels on perimeter of the rectangle.

 - Colocalized = 0 if spot does not colocalize with another and 1 if it does.